 Recertification Note: There is no recommended recertification for this course.
 It is recommended to upgrade to R3-Pro within 3 years.

 Esprit is a world renown leader, innovator and provider of water rescue training for the commercial and recreational whitewater industries.
-All courses are offered by Esprit in association with Sierra Rescue International and the American Canoe Association (ACA) Contact firstname.lastname@example.org for more info.
+All courses are offered by Esprit in association with Sierra Rescue International, the American Canoe Association (ACA) and ITRA (International Technical Rescue Association) Contact email@example.com for more info.

 What’s included with your course